-We know for sure that Eclyse’s dam is tobiano because zebras don’t carry the tobiano gene, and tobianos must always have at least one tobiano parent.
-My guess is that Eclyse’s dam is a bay tobiano because Eclyse inherited her father’s stripes on top of a brown coat color.
+Eclyse got her white pattern from her pony dam because zebras don’t carry the tobiano gene, and Eclyse inherited her father’s stripes on top of the bay coat color.
 If you look up zorse on Google, you’ll find a lot of different photos of zorses and many of them seem to retain the base coat color of their horse parent.
-If you know what Eclyse’s dam looks like, please leave a comment.

 The short video below shows Eclyse at home at the German safari park.